-How they treat pain after hysterectomy depends on the cause and severity of the pain.
+How they treat pain after a hysterectomy depends on the cause and severity of the pain.
 In normal cases, pain after hysterectomy responds well to pain medications.
 Taking enough rest during the recovery phase is important and doing too much too soon may lead to increased pain or tenderness.

-It is important for you to know that the soreness and aches in the body may persist for quite few months.
+It is important for you to know that the soreness and aches in the body may persist for quite a few months.
 Therefore, to get your mind distracted from pain, involve yourself in some relaxation techniques or hobby classes or light household chores.
 Be patient with yourself and keep in mind that your pain will eventually completely fade away.

 The pain should gradually decline and should be intermittent in later stages of recovery.
 However, if this pain becomes severe, your physician will check your condition to find out the underlying medical condition.
 Then you may need a complete examination by your gynecologist, and running the necessary laboratory tests.